karimz1/AWS-Authentication-Scripts/Required IAM Roles.md

 ## 🛠️ Script: `refreshEcrDockerToken.ps1`

 To execute this script securely and effectively, the following IAM roles or policies must be attached to the AWS identity (user or role) executing the script.
+I've used Minimal required roles, for security!

 ------

 ### 🔐 Role 1: `ECR_Script_Minimal_Role`

-This role grants basic permissions to identify the caller and interact with AWS CodeArtifact listing APIs, if required by the environment.
+This role grants basic permissions to identify the caller and interact with AWS CodeArtifact listing APIs.
 ```json
 {
     "Version": "2012-10-17",